Community and Collaboration

 To enhance our energy efficiency efforts, Union Pacific has joined with the Environmental Defense Fund (EDF) to participate in the Climate Corps Program since 2011.
 EDF matches companies with qualified students from leading business schools for a summer fellowship focused exclusively on energy initiatives.

 With EDF’s training and consulting support, Union Pacific provided the resources to explore the company utility consumption patterns.
-The company’s fellows, both MBA students from the Massachusetts Institute of Technology’s Sloan School of Management, identified energy-reduction opportunities in yards, shops and offices.
+The company’s fellows, MBA students from the Massachusetts Institute of Technology’s Sloan School of Management and an MS in Sustainability student from Columbia University, identified energy-reduction opportunities in yards, shops and offices.

-As a result of the Climate Corps efforts, Union Pacific is refining consumption data to improve energy management, pursuing projects to reduce energy consumption from compressors, and implementing next-generation lighting changes.
+As a result of the Climate Corps efforts, Union Pacific has added a position focused on energy management, pursued projects to reduce energy consumption from compressors, and implemented next-generation lighting changes.

 Union Pacific’s employee environmental stewardship program carries the theme “Caring for the Environment: My Company, My Work, My Life.”
 The program provides training and tools to apply stewardship on the job and at home.
 The initiative includes regular communication, a website with data and educational materials and an easy way to share suggestions and success stories.